 In short, instant cameras are a return to simpler times and simpler pleasures – and in this high-pressure world we all need a bit of that.
 Plus, instant cameras are cheap, which makes them ideal for gifting.

 So, with the above in mind, what does 2018 have to offer us in terms of the best instant cameras available?
-Here’s our pick of the best Polaroid and instax options out there.
+Here’s our pick of the best Polaroid cameras and best instax cameras out there.

 The best instant cameras in 2018